Logotipo

 New head coach JJ Redick brings a fresh perspective and modern basketball philosophy to a franchise desperate to maximize what remains of LeBron’s career, creating intrigue around how his analytics-driven approach will mesh with the team’s veteran roster.

-The Suns have assembled perhaps the most top-heavy roster in the league with Kevin Durant, Devin Booker, and Bradley Beal forming a scoring triumvirate that could potentially challenge offensive records while raising questions about defensive capabilities.
+The Suns have moved on from perhaps the most top-heavy roster in the league, with the Kevin Durant, Devin Booker, and Bradley Beal scoring triumvirate broken up after Durant’s trade to Houston and Beal’s buyout, leaving Booker to anchor a reshaped roster.

-Phoenix’s dramatic roster reconstruction represents one of the NBA’s most fascinating experiments – testing whether three elite scorers with limited supporting cast depth can overcome more balanced teams in today’s increasingly competitive Western Conference.
+Phoenix’s dramatic roster reconstruction represents one of the NBA’s most fascinating reset stories – testing whether a Booker-led core can rebuild depth and balance to compete in today’s increasingly competitive Western Conference.

 Philadelphia 76ers’ Championship Window Under Embiid